Industrial Food Freeze Dryer Guide

 Heating Plate Uniformity

-Large tray areas need stable and uniform heat transfer.
+Moreover, large tray areas need stable and uniform heat transfer.
 Otherwise, poor heating uniformity creates uneven drying, longer cycles, and unstable final moisture.

 • Review plate structure and heating medium.